-Eligibility
+3. Eligibility

-- 2. Before completing an application, applicants should satisfy themselves that they are eligible to apply.
+Before completing an application, applicants should satisfy themselves that they are eligible to apply.
 Applicants may be allowed to proceed conditionally with their applications while their eligibility is being confirmed.
-Invitation to attend a test or interview should not therefore be taken to imply that they are eligible under the terms of the advertisement. - 3.
+Invitation to attend a test or interview should not therefore be taken to imply that they are eligible under the terms of the advertisement.

 Appointment will always be based solely on merit.
-The process for applicants is likely to involve the following stages: - i) Completion of an application form; - ii) Sift process based on the information provided on the application form against the essential and, if appropriate, shortlisting criteria; - iii) Testing (where appropriate); and - iv) Selection Interview (where appropriate).
+The process for applicants is likely to involve the following stages:

+- i) Completion of an application form; - ii) Sift process based on the information provided on the application form against the essential and, if appropriate, shortlisting criteria; - iii) Testing (where appropriate); and - iv) Selection Interview (where appropriate).

-Application Forms
+4. Application Forms

-- 4. Applicants are reminded that the application form must be fully completed.
+Applicants are reminded that the application form must be fully completed.
 Any supplementary material will not be accepted in place of, or in addition to, completed application forms.
-Only the information presented in the relevant box of the application form will be considered by the panel when assessing that criterion. - 5.

 Your application will be examined by a selection panel whose job it is to assess the content of your application against the essential and shortlisting criteria.
 It is therefore in your own interest that you provide a detailed and accurate account of your qualifications and experience, including relevant dates.